Archive for category political medicine

 He tried for like 2 hours.
 The ends became frayed.
 It kept shortening up and he had a hard time.
 He was a 4 year resident.
 So the big doc came in”

 Great, so she was a resident case done under local in an exam room.
-The environment was low key.
+The environment was low cost.
 Nurse Allison was present and took pictures during the case.
 I’d bet medical malpractice in Canada is a less common event than it is here.

 Sure there are health insurance issues in the United States, but the quality of care is better…at least better than that which Allison’s friend experienced in Canada.
 Hopefully she will do fairly well.
 I sincerely doubt the nerve repair was very good.
 She will likely have sensory loss on that part the foot.
 Whether or not the tendon repair will fare better time will only tell.
 Delay and lower quality are natural consequences to socialized medicine.